Program Structure

 Clearing Color Buffers

-Before rasterizing a new frame, color buffers should be cleared of the fragments from the previous frame.
-First, a value can be set for fragments to be cleared to with clearColor.
-Then, WebGL needs to be told which buffers to clear with clear.
-For example, in order to clear the viewport to transparent black fragments, the following code would be used:
+Before rendering a new frame, the draw buffer should be cleared of the fragments from the previous frame.
+A value can be set for fragments in the draw buffer to be cleared to with clearColor.
+WebGL can be told which buffers to clear with clear.

 gl.clearColor(0, 0, 0, 0);